W8PLZ/Projects/Speaker+DSP/DSP/README.md

 # MiniDSP 2x4 Kit

-Since I needed 6 output channels, I ordered two MiniDSP 2x4 Kits, a class-D 6-channel amplifier, and a 36V DC power supply for the amplifier.
+Since I needed 6 output channels, I ordered two MiniDSP 2x4 Kits(https://www.minidsp.com/products/minidspkits/2-x-in-4-x-out), a class-D 6-channel amplifier(https://www.parts-express.com/sure-electronics-aa-ab34181-6x100w-tda7498-class-d-amplifier-board--320-307), and a 36V DC power supply for the amplifier.
 The MiniDSP boards were super easy to interface to using the MiniDSP software and it was straightforward to create the crossovers I needed for my speakers.

 An enclosure for all of this equipment was built from wood and spare aluminum I had at home: